Dice · Threshold Audit

 • Pick count changes variance, not EV: at a fixed per-tier RTP target, picking 1 number or picking 10 numbers gives the same expected value.
 The variance shape changes: fewer picks give frequent small payouts, more picks give rare large payouts.

-• Risk tier choice changes variance: at the brand-published tier calibration, "high" tier typically front-loads payouts on high match counts (rarer but bigger); "classic" tier spreads payouts more evenly.
+• Risk tier choice changes variance: at Winna-published tier calibration, "high" tier typically front-loads payouts on high match counts (rarer but bigger); "classic" tier spreads payouts more evenly.

-• Independent rounds: every Winna Keno round is independent.
+• Independent rounds: every round is independent.
 Hot or cold numbers from past rounds carry no statistical signal.

 • Pick-pattern superstitions: no pick pattern (consecutive numbers, spread picks, "lucky" picks) changes the hypergeometric probabilities.
 The math is locked to (40 choose 10) draw mechanics.